 1 3/4 teaspoons fine sea salt

-- In a small saucepan, combine water, cider vinegar, curry powder, turmeric, fenugreek, red pepper flakes, and sea salt.
+In a small saucepan, combine water, cider vinegar, curry powder, turmeric, fenugreek, red pepper flakes, and sea salt.
 Bring to a boil and then immediately remove from heat.
-Pour over the jarred mangoes.
+Pour over the mangoes.

-- This recipe is designed for 2 pints, but if you need to, feel free to top them off with a tablespoon or two of lemon juice.
-If the tops are poking out, you can just give it a shake every day for the first few days.
+This recipe is designed for 2 pints, but if you need to, feel free to top them off with a tablespoon or two of lemon juice.
+If the tops are poking out, give them a shake every day for the first few days.

 Serving suggestions: This is a very flavorful pickle and should be served with food that doesn't have a lot of flavor and piquancy of its own; use this anywhere you want to add acidity and brightness, like you would with a chutney, relish, or salsa.
 Serve alongside grilled meats and veggies, burgers, hot dogs, riza sh'ariyeh, and/or a simple salad with a very light dressing.
 Leave the amount of amba up to your guests instead of plating it for them.
 Everyone has a different preference for tartness, and while some guests will polish off a whole pint, others will only have one or two pieces (but rest assured, just about everyone will love it).